 Holland Hall opened for classes on September 21, 1922.
-Miss Winnifred Schureman, the school’s first headmistress, was recruited from position as a camp director in Minnesota by a group of ten prominent Tulsa men who were concerned about their children’s educational preparation for admission into eastern colleges.
+Miss Winnifred Schureman, the school’s first headmistress, was recruited from her position as a camp director in Minnesota by a group of ten prominent Tulsa men who were concerned about their children’s educational preparation for admission into eastern colleges.
 The school was given the name Holland Hall in tribute to Miss Schureman’s Dutch ancestry.

 The 1924 school catalog reads: “Holland Hall entered the educational field with a distinct mission, that of placing a fully equipped college preparatory school of the highest standing, where each student may receive individual attention, within the reach of any citizen in Tulsa.
-It aims not only to prepare students to enter the highest institutions of the country but also to be useful members of society.
+It aims not only to prepare students to enter the highest instructions of the country but also to be useful members of society.
 It stands distinctly for the highest educational standards.”
 While phrased differently, the school’s mission remains very similar today.
 These goals have guided the school through the 20th century and into the 21st.

 The founders envisioned a coeducational school, but within a few years it evolved to be coed at only the younger grades and strictly a girls’ school at the high school level.
 At this time the high school curriculum at Holland Hall was organized around a 36-week school year with classes lasting from 8:10 am until 4:00 pm.
-Sixteen units of credit in academic course were required for graduation: including four in English, three in math, two each in French and Latin, two in history, and one in science.
-Life outside the classroom in the early days of Holland Hall centered on four activities: the Student Association (student government), athletics, publications and dramatics.
+Sixteen units of credit in academic courses were required for graduation: including four in English, three in math, two each in French and Latin, two in history, and one in science.
+Life outside the classroom in the early days of Holland Hall centered on four activities: the Student Association (student government), athletics, publications, and dramatics.
 Athletics consisted of intramural contests between the two permanent women’s teams, the Sakawas and the Wanatas, in archery, baseball, basketball, tennis, track, and volleyball.
-The rivalry was fierce between the two teams, and a large silver trophy in the alumni office today bears record of these competitions.
+The rivalry was fierce between the two teams and a large silver trophy in the alumni office today bears record of these competitions.

 Holland Hall Fight Song